 In ten clear steps we will be creating a family tree for Tom’s family

-Click the insert option on the tool bar.
+Click the insert option on the toolbar.
 Select the Smart Art button and click.
-This will open a drop down options box for you to make your choice.
+This will open a drop-down options box for you to make your choice.

 Drag down the next shape or box and place it below the previous box.
 Type in the name of the next family member who was born after Tom.
-Additionally you can input other relevant details about the members along with their names – date of birth, place of birth etc.
+Additionally, you can input other relevant details about the members along with their names – date of birth, place of birth, etc.

 Format the tree’s appearance by clicking the “Change Colors” button on the ribbon or cycling through the SmartArt Styles section of the ribbon.
-Choose color to suit your preference.
+Choose a color to suit your preference.

 You can add images too.
 The process is simple.
 Click on the ‘Insert’ tab followed by a click on the ‘Pictures’ button.
-A dialog box will appear, browse through your computer and go to the location to select the relevant image, double click it and then drag it into the box which has the family member’s name on it.
+A dialog box will appear, browse through your computer and go to the location to select the relevant image, double click it, and then drag it into the box which has the family member’s name on it.

 Save the file when the family tree is complete by selecting “File” and “Save.”

 There are hierarchical, matrix, and horizontal types of simple family trees.
 We will be creating the hierarchical type, particularly today using the instrumentality of the Family Tree Microsoft Excel application.

 Beautifully Designed, Easily Editable Templates to Get your Work Done Faster & Smarter.View All Family Tree Word Templates